 - An Aermacchi MB-339.
 An Italian aircraft that was developed in the 1970’s.
 It has served as a light attack airplane and as a military training vehicle.

-Multiple activities and programs concentrated on STEM learning are held at the museum every year.
+Multiple STEM-focused activities and programs are held at the museum every year.
 There is an interactive location called the Exploreum on the museum grounds.
-This building provides information and displays of men and women’s’ lives working on an aircraft carrier.
-Other events and classes, such as virtual astronomy, are held on a regular basis throughout the year.
+This building provides information and displays about the lives of men and women working on an aircraft carrier.
+Other events and classes, such as virtual astronomy, are held regularly throughout the year.

 The museum offers something for everyone.
-Tickets are rather inexpensive, with no individual admission costing more than $33 at the present time.
+Tickets are rather inexpensive, with no individual admission costing more than $33 at present.
 Free admission is offered on certain Friday evenings.
 You can expect to spend at least a few hours going through the Intrepid from one end of the aircraft carrier to the other.
-Guided tours are available or you can take your time seeing as many exhibits as you want.
-People can also spend time on Pier 86, a pier that belongs to the Hudson Valley Trust that anyone can use.
+Guided tours are available, or you can take your time seeing as many exhibits as you want.
+People can also spend time on Pier 86, a Hudson Valley Trust pier open to the public.

-Promoting understanding, awareness and interest in military service, US history and science are the museum’s main goals.
-They provide a diverse array of educational and informative content that people are free to observe and browse at their leisure.
+Promoting understanding, awareness, and interest in military service, US history, and science are the museum’s main goals.
+They provide a diverse array of educational and informative content that people can browse at their leisure.
 The Intrepid Sea, Air and Space Museum is a New York institution.
-It’s a perfect place for those who admire aircraft and space exploration or who just want to spend the better part of a day doing something different with friends and family members.
+It’s a perfect place for those who admire aircraft and space exploration, or who just want to spend the better part of a day doing something different with friends and family.